Keith-S-Thompson/fizzbuzz-polyglot/README.md

 than in the current directory.
 It also requires an Internet connection.

 The `verify` script executes each program and confirms that its output is correct.
-It works on my system, x86_64 Linux Mint 17.3, with required packages installed as documented in each source file.
+It works on my system, x86_64 Ubuntu 16.10, with required packages installed as documented in each source file.
-(Linux Mint is derived from Ubuntu, which is derived from Debian).

 `fizzbuzz.b` is not tested with an actual B compiler; see that file for details.

-As of Wed 2016-04-27, all tests pass on Linux Mint 17.3.
+As of Thu 2016-12-01, all tests but one pass on Ubuntu 16.10.
+`fizzbuzz.sh6` fails due to a problem with the external `goto` command.

 The [Whitespace web page](http://compsoc.dur.ac.uk/whitespace/) is currently down, so I'm using the Perl implementation from